noir-lang/noir/docs/docs/aztec/TUTORIAL-TEMPLATE.md

 Here are some tips on writing style:

-For CONSISTENCY between authors, YOU MUST use this layout and these headings.
+For CONSISTENCY between authors, YOU SHOULD use this layout and these headings.

 The bulk of your explanations will go in the CUSTOM HEADING sections.